fabianfassnacht/PyTorch_Unet_Geotiff_Tutorial/README.md

 **Part 12:  Exploring the results in QGIS**

+Once you have created the output files (which will be geotiffs as well) you can load them in QGIS along with the original image files and compare the prediction maps with the original image files.
+In ideal case, all pixels in the image representing trees should have higher values than the other classes in the prediction maps.
+Figure XX gives an example of a prediction map where the trees were detected fairly well (as seen when comparing the prediction map with the corresponding image tile).
+On the right hand, we can see a binary mask that was derived from the prediction map by applying a threshold.

+Insert Figure XX

 **Part 13: How to improve the results**

+There are various parameters which you can modify to improve the results of your model.
+Some of the most common ones are the following:

+1. Increase the number of training data (always helpful)
+2. Change the tile size
+3. Change the number of epochs
+4. Adapt the positive weights of the loss function BCEWithLogitsLoss (the value you chose very much depends on your dataset and how frequent the target class is against the background)
+5. Change the loss function (no example provided but in the given example, something like "Intersection over Union" may lead to better results)
+6. In some cases, your mask files may wrongly prepared and the model fails to learn something - I had some corresponding troubles with nan-values and 0 values.
+The current code should account for this by transforming nan-values to 0 but you might still want to double-check in case you do not get meaningful results.
+7. Finally there are options to use pre-trained models and other model architectures, but these may of course require notably different code and major adaptations.

 **Part 14: Running the work-flow in Google Colab**

+For running the work-flow of this tutorial in Google Colab, you will need a Google account.
+If you have a Google account, you can automatically use the base version of Google Colab which is free of cost and which allows you to use computing resources (including GPUs) free of charge (at least if no longer run-times are required).

+The procedure to implement the whole tutorial on Google Colab is as follows:

+1. Run the pre-processing to create the image tiles and masks on your local computer
+2. Prepare the folder structure as explained above (with image tiles and corresponding mask files already placed in their folders)
+3. Upload the whole folder structure including the building-block Python-code files to your google drive and remember to which paths you have uploaded it.
+4. Then open Google Colab using this link: [Google Colab start page](https://colab.google/)
+5. Open a new notebook
+6. In this notebook you can copy the code-lines of the train.py file but you will have to add a few lines of code above to mount your google drive:

+		# mount Google drive to access files of the Tutorial
+		from google.colab import drive
+		drive.mount('/content/drive/')

+	Once you run this code, Google will ask you to grant access to your Google drive and you will have to accept this to proceed.

+	Since you are now in a new Python environment (and no longer in the one we prepared at the beginning of the Tutorial) you will have also install some packages:

+		!pip install rasterio
+		!pip install imutils

+	The packages will then be installed within the Python environment of Google Colab.
+You don't have to install Pytorch and some other packages as they are already pre-installed in the Colab-environment.

+	Then, the only thing you still have to do is to adapt the paths, both in the code of the train.py file that you copy&pasted to the Colab notebook and also in the config.py that you have uploaded to your google drive.
+You might have to delete the file and re-upload it after updating the paths.

+	As an example - if you have uploaded the folder structure to a folder named "0_Tutorial_Colab" which is directly positioned in the base-folder of your google drive, the corresponding code to switch the current path of the Python session to this folder will be:

+		# import the necessary packages
+		import os
+		os.chdir('/content/drive/MyDrive/0_Tutorial_Colab/')

+7. One more important advice: The standard Colab session will be using a run-time with only a CPU - if you want to run the work-flow of this Tutorial you will have to use a GPU run-time.
+You can do this by clicking "connection" (Figure XX - 1) on the top right and then "change run-time"  (Figure XX - 2) and in the now appearing window select the "GPU" option.
+Be aware that in the cost-free version of Colab, the access to GPUs is limited and you might only be able to get access at certain time-points and for limited hours.

+Insert Figure XX

+8. Once you have trained the model successfully, you can either download the model (this is the file with an ending of .pth) and then proceed offline using your own computer or by also copy & pasting the code in the "03_predict.. .py" file to the Notebook.
+You just have to make sure that you indeed updated all relevant paths.
+The predicted files will be saved to the output folder in your folder structure on the Google Drive.

+**Part 15: Trouble-shooting**

+While developing this tutorial I came across various issues that prevented the code from running.
+Some of them quite plausible, others hard to understand.
+In case you have troubles getting to the code to run, here are some potential problems which you can work on:

+1. If the model starts training but gets stuck in the first epoch and is not making any progress for several hours, it is likely that the hardware of your computer is not sufficient to run the code.
+Interestingly, in my case this was sometimes hard to explain since neither the PC's memory nor the GPU memory were maxed out.
+One example was the following: If I switch the tile size from 256 pixels to 128 pixels (and thereby quadruple the amount of samples available for training) the actual size of the dataset is not increased, but the sample size is.
+If I left all other settings unchanged, the model did not start learning on my small workstation with a NVIDIA xxx GPU.
+When uploading the data to Google Colab, the code ran with exactly the same inputs.
+2. Another odd issue I observed and which occurred arbitrarily was that code the building block codes (dataset_tif.py, config.py and model.py) could not be loaded in the moment when Python splits the work-tasks to multiple jobs.
+The error message was that the corresponding package/module cannot be found.
+In my case, the problem was often fixed by simply renaming the folder in which the building block code-files were stored and adapting the corresponding codes of line which load the files:

+		# be aware that you are here loading the building blocks from the
+		# other python files
+		from pyimagesearch.dataset import SegmentationDataset
+		from pyimagesearch.model import UNet
+		from pyimagesearch import config

+So in this example, the files are saved in a folder named "pyimagesearch" - if I got the corresponding error, I renamed the folder to for example "pybblocks" and adapted the code accordingly:

+		# be aware that you are here loading the building blocks from the
+		# other python files
+		from pybblocks.dataset import SegmentationDataset
+		from pybblocks.model import UNet
+		from pybblocks import config

+This makes absolutely no sense to me, but fixed the problem most of the time.

+3. It is important to always remember that Pytorch uses different tensors for processing the data on a CPU and a GPU.
+The whole tutorial is written for a GPU and will most likely not work on a machine that only has a CPU.
+If you do not have a GPU on your local machine, consider using for example Google Colab.